naoya inoue next fight

 Credit: Darren Yamashita-Imagn Images

-Who will Naoya Inoue fight next?
+Who will Naoya Inoue’s next fight be against?

-Naoya Inoue vs. Ramon Cardenas preview
+Naoya Inoue vs. David Picasso preview

-In Naoya Inoue’s nearly 13-year professional career, he captured world championships in four weight classes: light flyweight, junior bantamweight, bantamweight, and super bantamweight.
+In Naoya Inoue’s nearly 13-year professional career, he captured world championships in four weight classes.
+Light flyweight, junior bantamweight, bantamweight, and super bantamweight.
 He is one of only three male boxers to become undisputed champion in two weight classes in the four-belt era (super bantamweight, bantamweight).

 Let’s look at some other key accolades “The Monster” has achieved during his impressive career.

-• Naoya Inoue record: 29-0 (26 knockouts)
+• Naoya Inoue record: 31-0 (27 knockouts)

-• In 29 professional fights, Inoue has yet to taste defeat.
+• In 31 professional fights, Inoue has yet to taste defeat.

-• He made his professional debut at age 19 in 2012.
+• He made his professional debut at age 19 in 2012, winning his first fight by fourth-round knockout.

 • He is the first and only boxer to win the undisputed championship at super bantamweight.